glf30/Final-Project-E-Commerce/README.md

 ## Project Guidelines

 - Structure your project using **Models**, **Routes**, and **Controllers**
-- Use Mongoose references to relate products to categories and orders to customers.
+- Use Mongoose references to relate orders and shopping carts to customers and their items.
 - Make use of `.populate()` to return related data where appropriate.

 ---